 The library\book fair committee is a fantastic way to be involved in your child’s school.
 Whether you’re performing routine library duties, or helping with the book fairs, your efforts will be rewarded with the friendly smiles you encounter and the unique glimpse you get into the academic world of the students.

-Library-Volunteers are needed to help the librarians return books to the shelves every morning.
-Other duties may include cataloging new books, repairing damaged volumes, locating books for students, checking books in\out and assisting with special projects as needed.
-Volunteer hours are typically in the morning at the elementary school and for the Primary Center.
+Library-Volunteers are needed to help the librarian at AES return books to the shelves every Tuesday and Thursday morning.
+Other duties may include cataloging new books, repairing damaged volumes, locating books for students, and assisting with special projects as needed.
+Volunteers are needed at APC to help with processing books and assisting with special projects as needed.

 Time Commitment: weekly, monthly, or occasionally as your schedule allows

 Book Fairs- The school sponsors several Scholastic book fairs during the school year.
 For one week in the fall and spring, students have the opportunity to shop and purchase books and other miscellaneous items.
 Profits are used to buy new books and fund other improvements to the library.
 Each book fair runs for one week during school hours, with each classroom being assigned a specific time to shop.
 Several volunteers are needed each day to help the children with their selections and to collect money.
 Volunteers are invited to sign up for any of several 2-hour shifts that are scheduled during the book fair.

 Time Commitment: at least one 2-hour shift during the week of the book fair